 Born to Pakistani-American immigrant artists, Jai Hamid Bashir was raised in the American West.
 She is the daughter of loomsmith, rug designer and master weaver, Hamid Bashir.

 Jai has an Honors Bachelor of Science in Environmental Studies, a Bachelor of Arts in Gender and Sexuality Studies, and a Bachelor of Arts in English Literature.
-She also is a proud graduate of the Environmental Humanities program at the University of Utah.
+In addition, she is a proud graduate of the Environmental Humanities program at the University of Utah.

 An MFA student at Columbia University in the City of New York, she recently received the Linda Corrente Memorial Prize.
 Jai also is a recent winner of an Academy of American Poets University Prize, and is the 2020 winner of the Zócalo Public Prize and 2020 Nostrovia!
 Prize.